Killercodes/Bash-On/Installing and uninstalling packages.md

 To uninstall a package use `apt-get remove packageName` and to completely remove `apt-get purge packageName`

-To get update all the packages installed type `apt-get update`
+To get update all the packages installed type `apt-get update` or `apt update` for a full try `apt full-upgrade`

-To install the update type `apt-get upgrade`
+To install the update type `apt-get upgrade` or `apt update`

 To update specific package type `apt-get install packageName`